Waterloo Road (TV series): Development

 From Series 8 to Series 10, the setting was the former Greenock Academy, on Madeira Street, Greenock.

-As part of a BBC initiative to produce more shows out of England, in August 2011 the show was commissioned for fifty episodes, constituting the eighth and ninth series, in a new location in Greenock, Scotland.
-The Rochdale site was demolished in 2013 and is now a housing estate.
+In August 2011, it was announced that production would relocate to Greenock, Scotland.
+This was part of the BBC's efforts to increase network programming from Scotland, with filming to begin from April 2012.
+As part of the production move, 50 episodes were commissioned, which later formed the eighth and ninth series.
 For most of the eighth series, the school was a non-fee charging independent school, as opposed to a comprehensive school as it was for the first seven series.
 The eighth series, again 30 episodes long, started on 23 August 2012 and concluded on 4 July 2013.
 Starting on 5 September the same year, the ninth series ran until 12 March 2014.
+The Rochdale site was demolished in 2013 and is now a housing estate.

 On 2 April 2014, the BBC announced that series 10 would be the show's last.
 The final scenes were recorded on 22 August 2014, and the series premiered on 15 October.
-On 11 December, it was announced that the last ten episodes of the show would be aired first on BBC Three, with a repeat on BBC One later in the evening.
+On 11 December, it was announced that the last ten episodes of the show would be aired first on BBC Three, with a repeat on BBC One later in the evening, losing the peak slot on BBC One which the show held since its launch in 2006.
 The final episode was the show's 200th and aired on 9 March 2015, exactly nine years after the first episode.
 In the story, the school remains open following a lengthy battle against a school merger.
 In September 2019, the entire series was made available on BBC iPlayer.